-Get ready!
-Dealing with personal information in an emergency
+Dealing with personal information in an emergency, pandemic or disaster event

-The Information Privacy Act (IP Act) contains protections and provisions for personal information held by Queensland public sector agencies.
+The Information Privacy Act 2009 (IP Act) contains protections and provisions for personal information held by Queensland public sector agencies.
 This includes flexibilities for dealing with personal information in an emergency.
-For example, the privacy principles contained in the IP Act may not apply in emergency events and/or where the health and safety of individuals may be at risk.
+Some of these flexibilities include specific exemptions in the privacy principles governing secondary use and disclosure for situations where the health and safety of individuals may be at risk.

 Queensland public sector agencies will be better prepared to handle personal information before, during and after an emergency or disaster event if they understand these flexibilities and other provisions of the IP Act.